;

 2. Qualifying Microsoft 365 License: Certain Microsoft 365 plans also include the rights to access Windows 11 virtual machines.

-Challenge: Since contractors and vendors are external users, their devices typically do not come with eligible licenses to access Windows 11 virtual machines.
+Assuming contractors and vendors are external users (see the definition below), their devices typically do not come with eligible licenses to access Windows 11 virtual machines.
 To ensure compliance and provide secure access, proper licensing must be assigned to these external users.

 To address this, you assign each contractor or vendor one of the following: